SZ-X-ray Surface Brightness Fluctuations in the SPT-XMM clusters: Constraints out to

 \subsection{Correlations with dynamical parameters}

 As we may expect the inferred density fluctuations to be related to merger activity, we investigate correlations between the peak of the amplitude spectra of the inner rings (Ring 1) and the dynamic parameters as calculated by \citet{yuan2022}.
 These parameters are $c$, $P_{3}/P_{0}$, $\alpha$, $\omega$, $\kappa$, and $\delta$ which correspond to a concentration index, power ratio, asymmetry factor, peak-centroid offset, profile parameter, and morphology index, respectively.
 The quantitative formulae for these values can be found in \citet{yuan2022}.
 We take the values published in their table; some of the values are published as the base-10 logarithm of the above parameters, in which case we retain this logarithm.

-Figure~\ref{fig:correlation1}-\ref{fig:correlation2} show the retrieved correlations between the dynamical parameters and $A_{\rho}$ or $\mathcal{M}_{\rho}$, respectively.
+Figures~\ref{fig:correlation1}-\ref{fig:correlation2} show the retrieved correlations between the dynamical parameters and $A_{\rho}$ or $\mathcal{M}_{\rho}$, respectively.
+The size of a marker in these figures corresponds to that maximal significance, $\xi$, in the amplitude spectrum for a given cluster.
+While the peak itself may be less significant, this is a means of indicating the overall quality of the data.
+The color of the points also indicates the inferred peak.
+The inferred peaks, although not strongly constrained, tend towards large scales ($0.5 R_{500}$ to $R_{500}$).

 Table~\ref{tbl:A3D_M_correlations} reports correlations between either $A_{\rho}$ or $\mathcal{M}_{\rho}$ and the dynamical parameters cited above.
 We include an additional parameter, $\Delta R$ we define as: